Ayushkapil/Churn_Prediction/README.md

-<h>Hello</h>, Predicting customer churn is an important task these days.
+-- Hello, Predicting customer churn is an important task these days.